Student Support Services

 Instagram: @utcisp

-The Center for International Studies and Programs (CISP) supports members of the UT community, domestic and international, in their pursuit of knowledge and cultural exchanges.
+The Center for International Studies and Programs (CISP) supports members of the UToledo community, domestic and international, in their pursuit of knowledge and cultural exchanges.
 We believe in the importance of developing and fostering a global mindset and preparing students to live and work in an increasingly interconnected world.

 American Language Institute (ALI)